 Discharged soldiers may get flashbacks to when they were fighting in wars by people dropping plates on the floor and other loud sounds.
 With Virtual Reality content can be created that exposes people suffering from PTSD to whatever it is that triggers it for them, the aim of this is to help them overcome their fears and feelings of anxiety by being able to control those feelings much better.
 Using VR can be an effective therapy prescribed by doctors for PTSD sufferers in the near future.

 VR can also see some people using it to experience being in places that they cannot currently afford to go to, explains VR Melbourne.
 For example, with Virtual Reality, people can visually transport themselves to the beaches of the Bahamas or the ski slopes of the Swiss Alps.
 What is even better is that the VR experience can be further enhanced by other devices that can recreate the weather in those places, the wind, and even the stereotypical smells.
 Although we are not saying that people would even if they had the money prefer to visit a holiday destination in Virtual Reality but we do see the possibility of businesses being created that allow you to visit tons of famous landmarks without having to leave the city you live in.

 The Way Museums Work

-Many Museums have already had similar stuff to VR used such as Earthquake Recreations, where you enter a room and experience the different earthquakes on the magnitude scale with items following off the shelves, tourists falling over and T.V reporters warning you what to do.
+Many museums have already had similar stuff to VR used such as Earthquake Recreations, where you enter a room and experience the different earthquakes on the magnitude scale with items following off the shelves, tourists falling over and T.V reporters warning you what to do.
 With VR there are a lot more opportunities to do stuff like this, you could transport people back in time to Victorian London, or in Roman Rome or even in the cave of a caveman.
-This is a very plausible way for Museums to try and get people especially children interested in history and also learn stuff while experiencing it in Virtual Reality.
+This is a very plausible way for museums to try and get people especially children interested in history and also learn stuff while experiencing history or art in Virtual Reality.

 The Way We Watch Movies at the Cinema